How much should a kitten eat?

 Indoor cats with sedentary lifestyles usually need less energy than outdoor cats, so it's important to give them an appropriate portion to avoid them gaining weight and suffering from health problems.

 There are tailored indoor and outdoor cat foods available.
 Outdoor cat foods will generally be higher in fat and proteins which gives them the energy they need.
 However, it does put kittens at a higher risk of over-feeding, so keep an eye on their weight.
-Indoor cat food can have higher fiber content, and if an indoor cat is very active, you should consider adjusting their diet accordingly.
+Indoor cat food generally can have lower energy and higher fiber content, and if an indoor cat is very active, you should consider adjusting their diet accordingly.

 How much wet food should a kitten eat?

 Using the weight of your kitten, look at the back of your kitten food or the product information online to find a feeding guideline that will tell you how much to feed your kitten per day.
+Always adjust the amount of food to maintain an ideal body condition score of 4.5.
+The Body Condition Chart is available on Royal Canin Food Labels.

 Most kittens and cats enjoy dry and wet food, so introducing both types of food early on can help them develop healthy eating habits.
 If you're feeding a cat a mixed diet of wet and dry food, there are mixed feeding tables available to help you work out what your cat needs.